Thursday, December 31, 1903

 while her husband concealed it from his

+for the secrecy.
 The only person known to have

-been aware of May's pregnancy at eight
+been aware of her pregnancy at at eight

 months was her boss, Preston S. Fancher, who